-The SMWC Student Counseling Center offers a variety of free services to currently enrolled students.
-These services include confidential individual, couples, and group counseling, crisis intervention and consultation services.
-Consultation services and workshops are available to student groups, faculty, and staff.
+The SMWC Student Counseling Center offers a variety of free services to currently enrolled undergraduate students.
+These services include confidential individual and group counseling, crisis intervention, consultation services, preventative and psychoeducational programming, and community referrals.

 Counseling Center staff work with students experiencing a wide variety of personal problems and conflicts.
 Examples of common difficulties that can be addressed by the counselor include: